 If you remove just 5 things a day at the end of a month you will have removed 150 things.
 Crazy, right?!
 Those little things all add up to something pretty incredible.
 Your motivation for getting even more clutter gathered up and out of your home once and for all.

 Clutter can take away not only our motivation but our energy and focus.
 Life in a chaotic home filled with too many things can keep us from being truly happy.

-Tackle these steps just one at a time and you might just be surprised at the progress you can make.
+Tackle these steps to start Decluttering when feeling overwhelmed and you might just be surprised at the progress you can make.